-I am a historian of modern Latin America whose work centers on the intersection of social, political, environmental, and technological change.
-In particular, I explore questions of water control, agrarian reform, and the effects of climate and weather on the process of social revolution.
-I employ interdisciplinary historical methods in my scholarship and teaching that seek to transcend the imaginary boundary between the human and nonhuman environments.
+I am a historian of modern Latin America focusing on the intersection of social, political, environmental, and technological change.
+In my scholarship and teaching, I employ interdisciplinary historical methods to explore questions of water control, agrarian reform, and the effects of climate and weather on the process of social revolution.

 My research on agrarian reform and water management in north central Mexico led me to investigate how weather shapes the process of social revolution across Mexico's and Cuba’s varied climates and environments.
-In my new book project, Rebellious Climates: How Extreme Weather Shaped the Mexican and Cuban Revolutions, I combine environmental history and historical climatology to argue that extreme weather events such as drought, frost, and hurricanes were not merely infrequent external shocks to these two agrarian nations, quickly entering and exiting the main anthropocentric stage of their theaters of revolution.
-Instead, these events were long enmeshed in both nations’ politics, economics, society, and culture, and thereby shaped the origins and progression of their revolutions in ways largely overlooked by historians.
+In the first of a two-part book project, Rebellious Climates: How Weather and Geography Shaped the Cuban Revolution, I combine environmental history and historical climatology to argue that extreme weather events such as drought and hurricanes were not merely infrequent external shocks to Cuba, quickly entering and exiting the main anthropocentric stage of its theater of revolution.
+Instead, these events, along with a diverse geography forged by an archipelago, were long enmeshed in Cuban politics, economics, society, and culture, and thereby shaped the origins and progression of the 1959 revolution in ways largely overlooked by historians.

-In the Mexican case, for example, habitually inaccurate and misleading press coverage of regional weather events politicized severe but localized drought and frost from 1907-1911.
-This “politico-environmental” coverage influenced Porfirio Díaz’s relief policy of lowering duties on imported US grain, which exacerbated socioeconomic hardship in many rural areas, including ones that rebelled during the revolution.
-This coverage also affected counterinsurgency campaigns by creating the perception among urban elites that revoltosos (rural bandits) fought in forbidding climates that required specially acclimated federal troops.
-Similarly, in Cuba, the extremely variable climate of the rugged Sierra Maestra mountains simultaneously protected Fidel Castro’s guerrillas from Batista’s army and became a second ‘enemy’ due to the environmental hardship the barbudos (a machista moniker for the guerrillas meaning bearded ones) endured.
-After 1959, the severe effects of the 1961-2 drought and Hurricane Flora in October 1963 escalated into a war of words between Cuba and the United States that was intertwined with the larger geopolitical conflict over Cuba’s Soviet-style development and US-sponsored counterrevolution.
+Specifically, the extremely variable climate of the rugged Sierra Maestra mountains simultaneously protected Fidel Castro’s guerrillas from Batista’s army and became a second ‘enemy’ due to the environmental hardship the barbudos (a machista moniker for the guerrillas meaning bearded ones) endured.
+After 1959, this barbudo experience informed the way the new revolutionary Cuban state weathered the severe effects of the 1961-2 drought and Hurricane Flora in October 1963.
+As much as the Bay of Pigs invasion of 1961 and the Cuban Missile Crisis of 1963, I argue that these weather events shaped Cuba's developmental path that culminated in the 10 million-ton sugar harvest campaign of 1970 and escalated into a war of words between Cuba and the United States that was intertwined with the larger geopolitical conflict over the Cuban Revolution.

-This is a pioneering effort to analyze how the real as well as perceived effects of weather events influenced a variety of historical actors’ motivations to join, resist, or stay out of revolutionary movements in Latin America.
-It also explores how revolutionaries, once in power, used their experience weathering environmental hardships during their armed struggles to craft narratives legitimizing their rule as well as postrevolutionary environmental policy.
-In so doing, the book expands our historical understanding of how weather becomes geopoliticized, and even literally and figuratively weaponized, during times of conflict.
+The two books together constitute new ways of analyzing how the real as well as perceived effects of weather events and geography influenced a variety of historical actors’ motivations to join, resist, or stay out of revolutionary movements in Latin America.
+They also explore how revolutionaries used their experience literally and figuratively weathering environmental hardships during their armed struggles to craft narratives legitimizing their rule as well as revolutionary environmental policy once in power.
+In so doing, the books expand our historical understanding of how climate and geography become geopoliticized, and sometimes weaponized, during times of conflict.

 My third book project analyzes how nature was genderized in Latin American history, literature and material culture during the twentieth century.
-The book, tentatively titled Gendering Nature and Technology in Modern Latin America, uses a historical and ethnographic approach to explore how Latin American elite and popular classes socioculturally perceived and represented nature and technology as either male or female.
+The book, tentatively titled Gendering Nature and Technology in Modern Latin America, uses a historical and ethnographic approach to explore how Latin American elite and popular classes socioculturally perceived and represented nature and technology as either male or female, and often in racialized ways.
 It then examines how this gendering shaped Latin American development and national identity formation.